 Above: 2017 Science writing intern Paige Bellamy (VCU, 2018) hoists a blue catfish while on assignment covering the work of Virginia Sea Grant Graduate Research Fellow Joe Schmitt in the background.

 Virginia Sea Grant (VASG) is pleased to announce two paid summer internships in coastal and marine science communication.
-These internships are in partnership with the educational program Science Matters of Central Virginia’s PBS & NPR stations.
-Students will develop their interviewing, analysis, reporting, pitching, writing, storyboarding, design and video production skills, and will have the opportunity to feature their work on the multi-media platforms of TV, web, social media and radio.
+These internships are the result of a partnership with Central Virginia’s PBS & NPR stations’ educational program, Science Matters.
+Students will develop their interviewing, analysis, reporting, pitching, writing, storyboarding, design and video production skills, and will have the opportunity to feature their work on the multimedia platforms of TV, web, social media and radio.

 The following opportunities are available: